How To Run a Background Check in Texas Legally in 2023

 Some rules to follow during the screening of an applicant are:

-• Innocent until proven guilty: If a candidate was arrested, but the arrest did not result in a conviction, it must not be considered to make employment decisions.
+• Innocent until proven guilty: If a candidate was arrested, but the arrest did not result in a conviction, it must not be considered in making employment decisions.

 • Dallas, and Travis County, as well as San Antonio, have “ban the box” initiatives for both county and city positions (more on this below).